krzysztofreczek/go-structurizr/README.md

 The apply function has two arguments: name and groups matched from the name regular expression.

-Please note, groups' numbers start from index `1`.
-Group of index `0` contains the original type name in a format: `package.TypeName`.

 See the example:
 ```go
 r, err := scraper.NewRule().